Meet Adam, MVP, 14x Salesforce certified, & self-identified nerd

 Everyone started where you are.
 While there are lots of Salesforce experts and accomplished Trailblazers, each and every one of us is always able to learn new things.

 How did you prepare for your Salesforce certifications?

-I’ve been certified 11 times but I have 10 certifications technically because one of my certifications replaced an earlier one.
+I've been certified 14 times and keep updating my ways to prepare as Trailhead continues improving.
 I saw David Liu speak at my very first Dreamforce and I found his site SFDC99.com very helpful in getting started.
 At first I studied the official Salesforce certification study guides to pass the non-coding certifications.
 Unfortunately, I didn’t know about Trailhead at first!
 I wish I had because I would have learned so much faster.
 When I was ready to tackle the developer certification I used the Apex and Visualforce developer guides, the free Salesforce workbooks, and the associated Trailhead modules to prepare.
 I found Trailhead especially helpful for making sure I understood the vast array of Salesforce terminology.